How to Write Off Unpaid Customer Invoices

 With accrual-based accounting, on the other hand, you would have counted income when you earned it.
 However, once you determine that you’re not getting paid for that invoice, you need to write it off as a bad debt so you’re not paying more tax than you should.

-Qualifying Your Unpaid Invoices as a Bad Business Debt
+2. Qualify Your Unpaid Invoices as Bad Business Debt

 How you write off unpaid customer invoices will vary based on your tax status.
 However, even before figuring out the logistics of writing off your invoice, you need to ensure that the unpaid invoice qualifies as what the IRS calls a “bad business debt.”

-An unpaid invoice isn’t automatically a bad business debt.
-In fact, you must be able to prove that the unpaid invoice is worthless, that it’s related to your business, and that you suffered an economic loss.
-If you can’t prove all three of those things, the IRS won’t consider your unpaid invoice a bad debt, which means you can’t write it off.
+An overdue invoice isn’t automatically a bad business debt.
+In fact, you must be able to prove that the unpaid invoice is worthless, that it’s related to your small business, and that you suffered an economic loss.
+If you can’t prove all three statements are true, the IRS won’t consider your unpaid invoice to be a bad debt, which means you can’t write it off.

 The IRS is very strict about writing off bad debt, so you should ensure you have a strong basis from which to claim that your unpaid invoices are eligible to be written off.